niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 It was so fun to make animations in my own animation program.
 The only seriously desirable feature that this program lacks is the select and the move feature.
 The old python version actually had that feature.
 But I was already pressed for time so I didn't implement it.

+The software can be accessed at [nirav.com.np/Animator-inator](https://nirav.com.np/Animator-inator).
+Feel free to check it out.

 # The Firmware

 I used the same firmware I had written a semester ago.
 The code itself is straightforward.
 But I remember it took me a long time to write it, because I didn't have a lot of documentation to consult.
 So I had to sit there, with the DMD board and it's various pins and wires, and I had to prod this and poke that to figure out how it worked, rather like a puzzle.
 Thankfully I had worked with the shift registers before, so it took a lot less work than it otherwise would have.
 This piece of code below is pretty much the only part of the code that counts.